jordanotsuji/odin-rps/README.md

 - computer choice rolls like a slot machine after user choice and locks the user from making another choice until the animation is done (event listener)
 - Keyboard functionality (r for paper, etc.)
 - Sounds for choices and the spinning slot machine computer choice
+- player choice lights up until the round is done

 Advanced features:
 - Japanese Language Mode (toggle)